-With the “birth control pill” (oral contraceptive), ovulation is artificially prevented by hormones (estrogen and progestin).
+Women and hair loss through the “birth control pill” (oral contraceptive).
+The hormones (estrogen and progestin) prevent the ovulation.
 This intervention in the hormonal balance triggers hair loss in some women who are genetically susceptible to hair loss – while taking or stopping the pill.

 Taking the pill can be a cause of female hair loss

 Women and hair loss and the tablet is not uncomplicated.
 The medicine usually has a positive effect on the hair at the beginning of use.
 The increased level of female hormones often makes the hair stronger, shinier and fuller and stimulates hair growth.
-This is comparable to the full splendor of pregnant women, whose hormone levels rise naturally.
+This impression is comparable to the full splendor of pregnant women, whose hormone levels rise naturally.

 Since most pills also contain progestins, these are artificial hormones that do not occur in the body.
-They can have exactly the opposite effect.
+They can have precisely the opposite effect.
 Some progestins act like male hormones and can lead to hair loss in women.
 Their hair roots are genetically sensitive to male sex hormones (DHT).
-This is why we speak of androgenetic alopecia or hormonal hereditary hair loss.
+This heredity is why we speak of androgenetic alopecia or hormonal, hereditary hair loss.
 The hair can then become thinner and fall out more often.
-However, the formation of bald spots is very rare.
+However, the formation of bald spots is sporadic.

 Discontinuation of the pill

-Even if you stop taking the pill, the absence of artificial sex hormones can lead to hair loss.
+Even if you stop taking medicine, the absence of artificial sex hormones can lead to hair loss.
 When hormone levels fall, the female body has to learn to produce estrogen in the ovaries and control the natural cycle (ovulation) itself.
 Due to the temporarily low estrogen level, hair loss can also occur here due to a genetic predisposition.

 If you notice increased hair loss while taking the pill, you should talk to your gynecologist.
 Your gynecologist may advise you to switch to a low progestin pill.

 When you stop taking the pill, the problem usually regulates itself.
 However, it can take several cycles for the body to adapt and produce sufficient hormones.

 Women and hair loss if hair loss persists, consult a dermatologist.
 He can use various diagnostic methods to get to the bottom of the cause and suggest appropriate treatment.